eyecantell/vibedir/prompt_design.md

 - **Scripting**: Parse file for automation (e.g., extract code blocks).

 ## Open Questions / TODOs
-- Timestamp format: Local vs UTC?
-Include timezone?
 - Model Name: Hardcode or dynamic based on LLM used?
+Will be dynamic from LLM (this is handled by applydir - if this causes trouble will not include)
 - Error Handling: What if file is locked/deleted mid-session?
+Show error to user with option to check again (they fix) or start a new file (overwrite prompt.md)
-- Multi-Project: Auto-detect `.vibedir/` in cwd, or require flag?
+- Multi-Project: Auto-detect `.vibedir/` in cwd
-- Add your notes/changes here...

-This design is ready for implementation.
-Start with file parser + writer, then watcher, then integrate into ChatWidget.